jellyfin/jellyfin.org/docs/general/installation/macos.md

 # Install on macOS

-macOS Application packages and builds in TAR archive format are available [here](/downloads/macos).
+macOS application packages and TAR archive builds are available from the [macOS downloads page](/downloads/macos).

 Jellyfin requires macOS 12 or newer to run.
 Jellyfin 10.9 or newer is required for Apple Silicon native support.